 Now, the 310XT records all sorts of interesting data about your ride: Speed, elevation, heart rate and distance to name a few.
 Further, if you add the cadence sensor – then it would record cadence as well.
 All of this information is stored on a per ride basis, and then is downloaded into any number of compatible software applications (which I cover later).
 From there you can slice and dice the data all sorts of interesting ways:

 One new class of devices that the 310XT supports that previous Forerunner devices haven’t supported is power meters.
-Power meters are developed by 3rd party companies that measure how many watts a cyclists is outputting at any given time.
-This helps to give a truer picture of a cyclists given workout as it effectively accounts for speed-impacting variables like wind and terrain.
-I wrote-up a good intro piece to Cycling with Power here.
+Power meters are developed by 3rd party companies that measure how many watts a cyclist is outputting at any given time.
+This helps to give a truer picture of a cyclist’s given workout as it effectively accounts for speed-impacting variables like wind and terrain.
+I wrote up a good intro piece to Cycling with Power here.